 Circulating genomic DNA from Mucorales test species is measured in plasma every other day by a quantitative real time Light Cycler based PCR assay using primers and probes designed from 28s rRNA gene sequences.

-8.1.1 Design of assays

-In order to measure circulating Mucorales-derived DNA, we applied two previously validated real-time, quantitative PCR (qPCR) assays [20], using fluorescence energy transfer (FRET) technology and targeting the 28S rRNA gene for the following genera: Rhizopus, Mucor, Rhizomucor, and Cunninghamella.

-The amplicons of the first Mucorales qPCR assay (MqPCR-1) from Rhizopus, Mucor, and Rhizomucor species are distinguished through melt curve analysis.

-The second Mucorales qPCR assay (MqPCR-2) detected Cunninghamella species using a different primer/probe set.

-The assays are specific for the target genera and did not amplify mammalian genes or those found in other fungal genera, including Candida spp. and Aspergillus spp. that are likely to be present in the same host [16,20,13,21].

-8.1.2 Reaction Conditions
+Extract plasma samples (100 µL) using the automated extraction MagNA Pure LC system with the DNA Isolation Kit III for bacteria and fungi.

+Add 130 µL aliquot of Bacteria Lysis Buffer and 20 µL of Proteinase K to the serum.
+Vortex the samples and incubate at 65°C for 10 min in an Eppendorf thermomixer at 1,200 rpm.

+After incubation, centrifuge the samples 1 min at 1,000 g and mix gently.
+Equilibrate the samples (250 µL) to room temperature and subsequently add to the sample cartridge prior to being processed by the MagNA Pure LC instrument.

+Process an aliquot of 250 µL of PBS as a control.
+Store the samples at -20°C until analyzed by qPCR.

-All qPCR assays are performed with a LightCycler Instrument (Roche Applied Sciences, Indianapolis, IN).
-A “kit blank” (water processed through extraction protocol) and a negative master mix control (water) is included in each PCR run.
+Perform qPCR assays with a LightCycler.
+Include a “kit blank” (water processed through extraction protocol) and a negative master mix control (water) in each PCR run.

-Master mixes are prepared in a laminar flow hood that is located in a room separate from that where DNA extractions are performed.
+Prepare master mixes in a laminar flow hood that is located in a room separate from that where DNA extractions are performed.

-For both assays, 5 µL of extracted plasma is added to 15 µL of master mix.
-Just prior to adding 5 µL of extracted specimen to the master mix, all extracted specimens are briefly vortexed then centrifuged for 45 s at 4,500 g.
+For both assays, add 5 µL of extracted plasma to 15 µL of master mix.
+Just prior to adding 5 µL of extracted specimen to the master mix, briefly vortex all extracted specimens then centrifuge for 45 s at 4,500 g.

-The master mix for MqPCR-1 consisted of 0.25 M of each primer, 1X PCR buffer (Invitrogen Corp., Carlsbad, CA), 3 mM MgCl2, 0.025% BSA (Sigma-Aldrich Corp., St. Louis, MO), 0.025 U Platinum Taq DNA polymerase (Invitrogen Corp., Carlsbad, CA), 0.2 mM PCR Nucleotide MixPlus (1 dATP, dCTP, dGTP and 3 dUTP) (Roche Applied Sciences, Indianapolis, IN), 0.1 M of each fluorescein (FITC) and LC Red-640 probes (RD640) (Idaho Technology, Inc., Salt Lake City, UT), and 0.002 U/µL HK-UNG (uracil N-glycosylase) (Epicentre, Madison, WI).
 Uracil is released by incubating at 37C for 15 min, followed by enzyme inactivation at 95C for 3 min.

-Touch-down PCR cycling is performed as follows: 95C denaturation for 0 s, followed by annealing in 1C incremental steps between 68C and 54C for 5 s each with a 72C extension of 15 s for each cycle.
+Perform touch-down PCR cycling as follows: 95C denaturation for 0 s, followed by annealing in 1C incremental steps between 68C and 54C for 5 s each with a 72C extension of 15 s for each cycle.

-Touchdown cycling is followed by 35 cycles of 95C for 0 s, 54C for 5 s and 72C for 15 s.
+Follow touchdown cycling with 35 cycles of 95C for 0 s, 54C for 5 s and 72C for 15 s.

-Following amplification, melt curve analysis is performed by cooling from 96C to 40C for 30 s, followed by a gradual increase in temperature (2C/s) to 75C.
+Following amplification, perform melt curve analysis by cooling from 96C to 40C for 30 s, followed by a gradual increase in temperature (2C/s) to 75C.

-The master mix for MqPCR-2 consisted of 0.5 µM of each of the primers, 1X PCR buffer (Invitrogen Corp., Carlsbad, CA), 4mM MgCl2, 0.025% BSA (Sigma-Aldrich Corp., St. Louis, MO), 0.025 U/ml Platinum® Taq DNA polymerase (Invitrogen Corp., Carlsbad, CA), 0.2 mM PCR Nucleotide Mix PLUS (Roche Applied Sciences, Indianapolis, IN), and 0.2 µM of each FITC and RD640 probes (Idaho Technology, Inc., Salt Lake City, UT).
-As with qPCR-1, HK-UNG thermostabile uracil N-Glycosylase is utilized as recommended by the manufacturer to prevent potential amplicon carryover.
+In case of the second master mix (MqPCR-2), as with qPCR-1, HK-UNG thermostabile uracil N-Glycosylase is utilized as recommended by the manufacturer to prevent potential amplicon carryover.

 The cycling conditions are as follows: uracil activation, 37°C, 15 min (slope 20°C/s), uracil heat-inactivation, 95°C, 3 min (slope 20°C/s) for 1 cycle.